mssever/sleep-inhibit/README.md

 Sleep Inhibit requires xdotool and xprintidle to be installed as commands on your $PATH.
 If you want to modify behavior based on whether you're running on battery, you'll also need the acpi command available.

+##Temporary dependency
+Until I'm able to sort out an issue I'm having with setting my own icons, there's an additional dependency on caffeine-plus, whose icons I'm currently using.
+This dependency will be removed as soon as possible.